spzj/full-stack-open/README.md

 ## [Bloglist][B-FE]

-A MERN stack application to share blogs as a user, styled with plain css.
+A MERN stack application with token-based authentication to share blogs as a user, styled with CSS Modules.
+State management with React Query and Context, and app routing with React Router.

 <img src="./public/bloglist_demo.gif" alt="Bloglist Demo">

 ## [Countries][C-FE]

-Search for a country's information and weather forecast for the next 3 days, styled with plain css.
+Search for a country's information and weather forecast for the next 3 days, styled with CSS Modules.

 <img src="./public/countries_demo.gif" alt="Countries Demo">